se-edu/se-book/about/usage.md

 Meaning of icons:

 * :one: :two: :three: :four: : indication of the depth of the topic, in order of increasing depth (:one: is the least depth)
-* :zero: tangential info, can be ignored if not interested
+* :zero: : tangential info, can be ignored if not interested
 * :trophy: : learning outcomes
+* :mortar_board: : prerequisite learning outcome
 * :package: : examples
 * :paperclip: : resources
 * :muscle: : exercises